 Definitely one of the most underrated characters.
 Many episodes telling his great story have stayed in my memory more than other episodes.

 Really?
 13?
-This guy is so senile, stupid and useless.
-But that's what makes him hillarious.
+This guy is so senile, stupid, and useless.
+But that's what makes him hilarious.
 His stories that don't go anywhere, which reminds me of the time I went to India.
-I saw this man ride an Elephant, which reminds me of the time when...
+I saw a man ride an elephant, which reminds me of the time when...

-Shouldn't be down here is my favorite & is a very good person, cool smart & pretty funny
+Shouldn't be down here.
+He is my favorite and is a very good person, cool, smart, and pretty funny.

 2. Groundskeeper Willie